 The benefit of noise reduction may be viewed in terms of decibels / people / time, may be considered using an assessment of changes in estimated levels of annoyance or sleep disturbance, or could be monetised to fully process the analysis.
 Monetisation of noise is becoming increasingly common.
 The monetary assessments of noise levels tends to take two differing approaches, (i) impact upon property market value and (ii) willingness to pay by residents exposed to noise to produce a reduction.
 As may be expected these tend to lead to somewhat differing suggested levels of financial benefit.
-The appropriate metrics and valuations will be reviewed at the time of the analysis, using the best available research data.
+The appropriate metrics and valuations will be reviewed at the time of the analysis, using the best available research data which will include reference to the CEDR, "Technical Report 2017-03, State of the art in managing road traffic noise: cost-benefit analysis and cost effectiveness analysis" and the EC working group position paper from 2003 "Working Group on Health and Socio-Economic Valuation of Noise".